-The Ideon Cave was famous for being the place where Zeus, the Father of the Gods, was born and grew up….
+The Ideon Cave was famous for being where Zeus, the Father of the Gods, was born and grew up….

-This cave may have also hold a secret of enigmatic seals of Crete and perhaps we can wonder as Menzies does:
+This cave may have also held a secret of enigmatic seals of Crete and perhaps we can wonder as Menzies does:

 "What the Minoans have written on them?
 Were they navigation instructions?
 Were they maps of the stars or perhaps only ownership details?
 Some of the minutely inscribed seals seemed to show stellar constellations, like Orion…"

 Written by – A. Sutherland AncientPages.com Staff Writer

 Copyright © AncientPages.com All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed in whole or part without the express written permission of AncientPages.com

 Richter, Catalogue of Engraved Gems

 Menzies, The Lost Empire of Atlantis: History's Greatest Mystery Revealed